 Here's how you can write a stand out cover letter, and why it's so important to make that initial connection with recruiters or hiring managers.

-Hundreds of our members at Work It Daily have used this disruptive cover letter and get calls for their dream jobs!
+Hundreds of our members at Work It Daily have used a disruptive cover letter and have gotten calls for their dream jobs!